-- Select a horizontal line to guide to

-- Optionally apply an offset
+- Select a horizontal line to guide to - Optionally apply an offset

-- Optionally apply an overlap value for Pass Shift

 Select a line for horizontal guidance

 - 1. Access the Horizontal Guidance screen.

 - 2. If you have not already done so, select a line to guide to.
 Either select a line from the drop-down list or tap a line on the plan view.

 - 3. Tap Apply.